David-Else/developer-workstation-setup-script/README.md

 Welcome to your new **ultimate development environment**!
 A post-install setup script for developers that works on Fedora and all RHEL 8 clones.
 Enjoy the same software and desktop regardless of which Red Hat based distribution you choose.

+## News

+9th Feb 2022: v2.0 has been released!

+- All software updated
+- Massive refactoring.
+Functions split out into modules and shared among install and setup scripts
+- New script for installing binaries that also uses `GitHub CLI`
+- More integration in the tools.
+For example, `Delta` diff viewer works for `Lazygit` and `fzf.vim`.
+- Frozen the Neovim plugins until Neovim 0.7 comes out.
+They are stable now.

+I have been constantly adding to this script since the last release, and it got out of hand.
+Hopefully now some logic and order have been restored, it was getting unmaintainable.

+Ansible looks cool, but it was too much work to learn just for this project.

 ## Features

 ### Fedora 34+ and RHEL 8+ clones compatibility